 “We have to keep fighting because if we remain silent, we’re accomplices of what is happening.
 We get stronger every day and we continue fighting for our territories and natural resources.
 We fight for our children’s future so they can live in a healthy environment where they have the freedom to express themselves, to go to the river, to enjoy the water with their friends.
 This is a story, a legend of our struggle which will remain as an example for our children.”

-Trócaire, through Irish Aid funding, has been providing legal support through partners to the eight imprisoned human rights defenders of the Guapinol river, including José AbelinoCedillo, Juana’s partner.
-There is no substantiated evidence against the eight men and a trial outcome is expected in the coming days.
+Trócaire, through Irish Aid funding, provided legal support through partners to the eight imprisoned human rights defenders of the Guapinol river, including José AbelinoCedillo, Juana’s partner.

 You can learn more about our work in Honduras here.